VictorGreco/master-software-development/values-types-operators/readme.md

-# VALUES, TYPES & OPERATORS
+# values-types-operators
-In this project I had to learn and investigate in deep about the basics of programming and about the most common values, types and operators.
+On this project I had to investigate and understand in deep about the basics of programming and about the most common values, types and operators.

 ## What is a programming language?
 In poor words a programming language is a set of instructions a computer can follow to do resolve a task.
 There are 3 main concepts: